 The fight against child stunting in South Africa

-The term 'Silent Hunger’ or Chronic Malnutrition is used when children have access to food but NOT to nutrients.
+The term 'Silent Hunger’ or Chronic Malnutrition is used when children have access to food but not nutrients.
 Some would say their food is energy-rich and nutrient-poor.

-In 2018, globally 154.8 million children under 5 years of age suffered from child stunting.
+In 2021, 1.7 million South African children under 5 years of age suffered from child stunting.
 Stunting is defined by a low height-for-age showing a restriction of a child’s potential growth.

 Child stunting can happen in the first 1000 days after conception and is related to many factors, including socioeconomic status, dietary intake, infections, maternal nutritional status, infectious diseases, micronutrient deficiencies and the environment.

 The effects of this 100% preventable condition are shattering

 "Stunted children may suffer irreversible brain damage, impeding them from reaching their complete developmental potential.
 They have a shorter adult height and a higher susceptibility to chronic diseases in adulthood, lower attained schooling and reduced adult income."

 Driving a national commitment to a stunting-free generation by 2030

 We understand why parents in poverty-stricken communities cannot supply the nutritional needs of their children.

 We also understand why child feeding scheme buyers procure the cheapest available products with their limited budgets.